UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 • To develop the fellow’s expertise in the diagnosis and management of allergies and immunologic disorders affecting the upper airway.

-• To enhance the fellow understands about the appropriate workup, indications and potential adverse side-affects of pharmacotherapy versus immunotherapy, for patients with allergies.
+• To enhance the fellow’s understanding about the appropriate workup, indications and potential adverse side-affects of pharmacotherapy versus immunotherapy, for patients with allergies.

 Faculty:

-• Dr. Roy R. Casiano (rhinologist with special interest in advanced sinonasal procedures and endoscopic skull base surgery)
+• Dr. Roy R. Casiano (rhinologist with special interest in advanced rhinology and endoscopic skull base surgery)

-• Dr. Corinna Levine (rhinologist with special interest in advanced sinonasal procedures and endoscopic skull base surgery)
+• Dr. Corinna Levine (rhinologist with special interest in advanced rhinology and endoscopic skull base surgery)

 • Dr. Zoukaa Sargi (Head and Neck Surgery/microvascular reconstruction, endoscopic skull base surgery)